 I co-founded Pausa, a journaling app that lets people write via WhatsApp, email, or voice and get AI-powered weekly recaps and personalized insights.
-I was the sole designer — I handled product strategy, visual identity, interaction design, and the design system.
+I was the sole designer: I handled product strategy, visual identity, interaction design, and the design system.
 50+ paid users in the first four months.
 Live on iOS.

-Journaling is one of those habits everyone knows is good for them and almost nobody keeps up.
+Download on the App Store →Journaling is one of those habits everyone knows is good for them and almost nobody keeps up.
 The barriers are always the same: it takes too long, it feels isolated, and there's no feedback loop.
 You write into the void and hope it helps.

 We saw an opportunity to make journaling feel less like a chore and more like a conversation.
 If people could send a voice note or a text through a tool they already use every day, and get something meaningful back, the habit might actually stick.